ninetyninew/wcpscr-product-search-category-redirect/readme.txt

 * Added: wcpscr_product_search_category_textdomain function
 * Changed: WordPress tested up to 5.9.2
-* Fixed: Translations (if included in future) may not load due to load_plugin_textdomain not registered on init
+* Fixed: Translations (if included in future) may not load due to load_plugin_textdomain not hooked on init

 = 1.0.1 - 2021-05-27 =